 Tabnine removed its free tier on April 2, 2025.
 Then in October 2025, the Dev plan was sunset too.
 No individual plan exists anymore.
 The cheapest option is $39/user/month on an enterprise plan.
-If you're evaluating alternatives, Bodega One is a local-first AI IDE at a one-time price of $79.
+If you're evaluating alternatives, Bodega One Code is a local-first AI IDE free for personal use ($39 one-time for commercial).
 No subscription, no cloud inference, no renewal.
-Waitlist is open now.
-Beta starts May 2026.
+Download free.
+Beta is live now.

 Tabnine has been around since 2017.
 That matters.
 It was one of the first tools to make a credible case that AI could sit inside your editor and genuinely help.
 Not just complete obvious variable names, but suggest real blocks of code.
 For years, the free tier made that accessible without a credit card.